Iran-Syria Relations Amid Regional Reset Dynamics

 For Syria, this reconciliation carries a multitude of implications.
 The renewed diplomatic ties between Iran and Saudi Arabia could contribute to easing tensions between Syria and its Arab neighbors.
 With Iran on board, Syria may have more opportunities to engage with other Arab nations.
 The Syrian regime has openly expressed its support for the Iran-Saudi rapprochement, viewing it as a harbinger of regional stability.18 Furthermore, Iran’s willingness to facilitate cooperation between Damascus and Riyadh underscores Tehran’s commitment to fostering stronger ties between its close ally, Syria, and the broader Arab world.19

 However, with Iran no longer encountering the same degree of rivalry from its Arab neighbors, it may be more inclined to amplify its influence in Syria and throughout the region more assertively.
 Nevertheless, Tehran will likely strive not to directly challenge the interests of the Gulf states.
-The West, especially the United States and Israel, could perceive an empowered Iran in Syria as a threat to their security interests.
+The United States and Israel, could perceive an empowered Iran in Syria as a threat to their security interests.

 Moreover, while the reconciliation might bolster economic cooperation in Syria between Iran and Arab states, it does not necessarily guarantee a reduction in Iran’s military presence in Syria.
 Arab states of the Gulf have long expressed concerns about Iran’s military footprint in Syria and its support for various militias.
 These concerns are unlikely to dissipate overnight, even with improved diplomatic relations.